-This historic overview has been adapted from the 2004 draft document titled, "Cesar Chavez and the Farm worker Movement in the American West Theme Study" prepared for the NPS by the University of Washington Department of History's Preservation Planning and Design Program (Rast, Dubrow and Casserly 2004).
+This historic overview has been adapted from the 2004 draft document titled, "Cesar Chavez and the Farmworker Movement in the American West Theme Study" prepared for the NPS by the Preservation Planning and Design Program in the College of Architecture and Urban Planning at the University of Washington (Rast, Dubrow and Casserly 2004).
 In 2009 and 2010, the COPH identified and evaluated 84 sites in California and Arizona with historical significance related to Cesar Chavez and the farm labor movement in the American West.
-Sites were identified through primary sources archived within the Farmwoker Movement Documentation Project, books, essays, oral history interviews, declassified FBI surveillance files, back issues of the United Farm Workers of America (UFW) newsletters, and published secondary sources.
-This work was preceded by the 2004 draft document titled, "Cesar Chavez and the Farm worker Movement in the American West Theme Study" prepared for the NPS.
+Many of the sites were identified through primary sources archived within the online Farmwoker Movement Documentation Project, including books, essays, oral history interviews, declassified FBI surveillance files, back issues of the United Farm Workers of America (UFW) newspapers, and published secondary sources.
+COPH conducted field research to locate, evaluate, and document the sites, properties, and march routes identified through this archival work.